mosip/mosip-infra/deployment/sandbox-v2/docs/biosdk.md

 ## Integration with IDA

 For IDA, biosdk is expected to be available as an HTTP service.
 This service is then called by ID Authentication module.
-Refer to the [reference implementation](https://github.com/mosip/mosip-ref-impl/tree/develop) create such a service.
+Refer to the [reference implementation](https://github.com/mosip/mosip-ref-impl/tree/develop) to create such a service.
 Here `biosdk-service` contains code for the service while `/biosdk-client` contains code for the client that is integrated with IDA that connects to this service.
 This service may run inside the Kubernetes cluster as a pod or hosted outside the cluster.

 The client code needs to be compiled into a `biosdk.zip` and copied to the Artifactory.
 Currently, it is available here: `/artifactory/libs-release-local/biosdk/mock/0.9/biosdk.zip` for mock.
 IDA dockers download this zip and install during docker startup.